webaware/gravityforms-eway/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.1.0 =

-This is a major upgrade.
-The minimum supported versions are now WordPress 4.2, Gravity Forms 1.9.
+Added support for eWAY Client Side Encryption, allowing sites without PCI compliance to use Rapid 3.1 API.
+Version 2 is a major upgrade, requiring WordPress 4.2+, Gravity Forms 1.9+.
 After upgrading, please check your forms to ensure that the correct credit cards are enabled.

 == Changelog ==

 The full changelog can be found [on GitHub](https://github.com/webaware/gravityforms-eway/blob/master/changelog.md).
 Recent entries:

+### 2.1.0, 2016-02-01

+* added: [support for eWAY Client Side Encryption](http://shop.webaware.com.au/gravity-forms-eway-client-side-encryption), allowing sites without PCI compliance to use Rapid 3.1 API

 ### 2.0.0, 2016-01-27